Istiakmorsalin/Mulisa/README.md

 ## 📞 Support

-For support, email your-email@example.com or open an issue in the GitHub repository.
+For support, email mmorsali@students.kennesaw.edu or open an issue in the GitHub repository.

 ---